This recipe was originally posted November 30, 2019 and has been updated with new images and additional content.

 - Eggs – Really?
 You bet!

-First, make a rough paste of your chilis and garlic.
+First, I make a rough paste of my chilis and garlic.
 To really elevate the flavors of this stir fry, I highly encourage you to use your mortar and pestle.
 Grinding this way really releases all the juices and oils and brings that extra depth of flavor and spiciness.

 Ok, with that step out of the way, do you have your other ingredients handy?
 This is going to go really fast!

-Get you wok nice and hot, add oil, toss in your garlicky chili mixture and stir about 20 seconds.
-Mmm, smelling good already.
+Next, I get my wok nice and hot, add oil, and toss in my garlicky chili mixture.
+I stir it for about 20 seconds.
+Mmm, it’s already smelling so good!

-Add in your chicken and stir continuously for 6-8 minutes, until the chicken is fully cooked.
-Add your sugar and sauces, stir until thoroughly mixed.
+I add in my chicken and stir continuously for 6-8 minutes until the chicken is fully cooked.
+Then, I add my sugar and sauces, stirring until everything is thoroughly mixed.

-Then finally add your star, the basil and fold it into the chicken.
-Quickly remove it from heat, you don’t want your basil to overcook… Now take a breath, we’re almost done.
+Finally, I add the star ingredient, the basil, and fold it into the chicken.
+I quickly remove it from heat, you don’t want your basil to overcook… Now take a breath, we’re almost done.

 How to fry eggs… Thai style!

 Okay, one last thing.
 Let’s cook these eggs.
 You can fry your basic eggs, but I like to do Thai style for this dish!
-Add about 1/4 inch of cooking oil to a frying pan and get it nice and hot.
-Then drop your eggs in and cook until they are nice and crispy around the edges.
-I like to spoon hot oil over my eggs to cook the top, as opposed to flipping them.
-Once your eggs are cooked to your liking (I prefer them just a little runny), it’s time to serve.
+I add about ¼ inch of cooking oil to a frying pan and get it nice and hot.
+Then, I drop my eggs in and cook until they are nice and crispy around the edges.
+I like to spoon hot oil over my eggs to cook the top, instead of flipping them.
+Once my eggs are cooked to my liking (I prefer them just a little runny), it’s time to serve.

 Now everything is ready!
-Serve your Thai Basil Chicken over rice (I prefer Jasmine for this dish, but any rice will do), put an egg on top and you are ready to eat.
-Too Easy!
+I serve my Thai Basil Chicken over rice (I prefer Jasmine for this dish, but any rice will do).
+I put an egg on top, and it’s ready to eat.
+Too easy!

 Thai cuisine is often known for it’s spiciness.
-I have made some Thai green curries that will make you breathe fire, but this recipe is relatively mild.
+I have made some Thai Green Curry that will make you breathe fire, but this recipe is relatively mild.

 That being said, I always say one should make it as spicy as they enjoy.
 Like all my recipes, the ingredients listed are just a guide.
 You don’t like too much spice?
 Start with 2-3 chilis and work your way up.